danielorganisciak/Makeup-Style-Transfer-on-Low-Quality-Images-with-Weighted-Multi-Scale-Attention/README.md

 # Makeup Style Transfer on Low Quality Images with Weighted Multi-Scale Attention
 This repository contains the networks and the evaluation code for our [ICPR Paper](http://hubertshum.com/publications/icpr2020makeup/files/icpr2020makeup.pdf).
-The full code and trained models are not available at this time because we continue to actively use them in our research.
+The full code and trained models are not released at this time because we continue to actively use them in our research.

-The networks file is uploaded to facilitate understanding of the proposed attention mechanism.
-To independently re-implement the paper, see [Augmented CycleGAN](https://github.com/aalmah/augmented_cyclegan).
+The networks file contains the code for the proposed multi-scale attention mechanism proposed in this paper.
+To independently re-implement the full paper, see [Augmented CycleGAN](https://github.com/aalmah/augmented_cyclegan).

 The evaluation code requires masks obtained from [CelebAMask-HQ](https://github.com/switchablenorms/CelebAMask-HQ).
 We hope this helps the community move towards a standardised comparison metric for Makeup Style Transfer.